Gforky/Face-the-Internet/README.md

 This project was originally conceived between [Florian Hacker](http://cargocollective.com/florianhacker) and [John Pett](http://johnpett.com) as an entry to the [Google and Barbican DevArt](https://devart.withgoogle.com/) contest.
 This project has also been contributed to by [Ben Harvey](https://github.com/gomako) and [Edu Wass](https://github.com/eduwass) for their lean programming skills!

 ### Introduction
+This project sits somewhere between sculpture, technology, art, graphic design and interactivity.

 ## Installation

+#### Docker

 1. [Install Docker](http://docs.docker.com/engine/installation/mac/), and all of the accompanying tools.
 As this was built on Mac OSX, these instructions are for recreating on that platform.
+If you want to just run the existing public image of this application, skip to step 8.

 2. Create a new `$ docker-machine`.
 To do this, use the following command: `$ docker-machine create --driver virtualbox dev`, replacing `dev` with your desired name.